Skip to main content

 Intellectual, Integrative, and Quantitative Abilities

 The abilities include measurement, calculation, reasoning, analysis, and synthesis.
-Problem-solving, a vitial skill of a Physician Assistant, requires all of these intellectual abilities.
+Problem-solving, a vital skill of a Physician Assistant, requires all of these intellectual abilities.
 Candidates must be able to independently access and interpret medical histories or files; identify significant findings from history, physical examination, and laboratory data; provide a reasoned explanation for likely diagnosis, prescribed medications, and therapy; and recall and retain information in an efficient and timely manner.
 The ability to incorporate new information from peers, teachers, and the medical literature in formulating diagnoses and plans is essential.
 Good judgment in patient assessment and diagnosis and therapeutic planning is essential.
 Students must be able to identify and communicate their knowledge to others when appropriate.
 In addition, the candidate must be able to perform assigned duties in the appropriate time frame.

 Behavioral and Social Attributes